Ferdi265/wl-mirror/README.md

 - Supports custom flips or rotations
 - Supports mirroring custom regions of outputs
-- Supports receiving additional options on stdin for changing the mirrored screen or region on the fly
+- Supports receiving additional options on stdin for changing the mirrored screen or region on the fly (works best when used with [pipectl](https://github.com/Ferdi265/pipectl))

 ![demo screenshot](https://user-images.githubusercontent.com/4077106/141605347-37ba690c-f885-422a-93a6-81d5a48bee13.png)